NET WORTH: Unknown

 EDUCATION & YOUTH: Jonathan and Mindy have supported Kolatch's alma mater, Columbia.
 Other grantees include NYU and Chai Lifeline, which helps children dealing with illness.

 JEWISH CAUSES: The Kolatches are active in their local Jewish community in New Jersey and New York.
-Mindy is a teacher at Ramaz School, a Jewish Modern Orthodox Day School in Manhattan.
-The couple support the school.
+Mindy is a teacher at Ramaz School, a Jewish Modern Orthodox day school in Manhattan.
+The couple are supporters of the school.
 Mindy is on the board of Kaplen JCC on the Palisades, which the family funds.
 Other grantees include synagogue Congregation Ahvath Torah, which has received strong support, as well as Hillel, East Hill Synagogue, Yeshiva University, and Moriah School.

-OTHER: Support has gone to Washington Institute for New East Policy.
+OTHER: The Kolatches have supported Washington Institute for New East Policy.
 However, the Kolatches have directed seven-figure sums to a donor-advised fund at National Philanthropic Trust, making the full scope of their giving difficult to parse.

 LOOKING FORWARD: Expect the couple to stick with these interests, with continued strong support for the Jewish community in the New York metropolitan area.

 910 Sylvan Avenue, Suite 130

 Englewood Cliffs, NJ 07632